SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: SignAvatars Dataset

 \subsection{Automatic Holistic Annotation}

-To efficiently auto-label the SL videos with motion data given only RGB online videos, we design an automatic 3D SL annotation pipeline that is not limited to isolated signs with HamNoSys annotations as in \citep{forte2023reconstructing}.
-To ensure motion stability and 3D shape accuracy, while maintaining efficiency during holistic 3D mesh recovery from SL videos, we propose an iterative fitting algorithm minimizing an objective heavily regularized both holistically and by \emph{biomechanical hand constraints}~\citep{spurr2020weakly}:
+To efficiently auto-label the SL videos with motion data given only RGB online videos, we design an automatic 3D SL annotation pipeline that is not limited to isolated signs.
+To ensure motion stability and 3D shape accuracy, while maintaining efficiency during holistic 3D mesh recovery from SL videos, we propose an iterative fitting algorithm minimizing an objective heavily regularized both holistically and by \emph{biomechanical hand constraints}~\cite{spurr2020weakly}:

-where $\theta$ is the full set of optimizable pose parameters, and $\phi$ is the facial expression. $L_{J}$ represents the 2D joint re-projection loss, which optimizes the difference between joints extracted from the SMPL-X model, projected into the image, with joints predicted with ViTPose \citep{xu2022vitpose} and MediaPipe \citep{kartynnik2019real}. $L_{\theta}$ is the pose prior term following SMPLify-X \citep{SMPL-X:2019}.
+where $\theta$ is the full set of optimizable pose parameters, and $\phi$ is the facial expression. $L_{J}$ represents the joint loss of 2D re-projection, which optimizes the difference between joints extracted from the SMPL-X model, projected into the image, with joints predicted with ViTPose~\cite{xu2022vitpose} and MediaPipe~\cite{kartynnik2019real}.
+The 3D joints can be jointly optimized in $L_{J}$ when GT is available. $L_{\theta}$ is the pose prior term following SMPLify-X~\cite{SMPL-X:2019}.
 Moreover, $L_{\alpha}$ is a prior penalizing extreme bending only for elbows and knees and $L_{\beta}$ is the shape prior term.
-In addition, $\Lsmooth$, $\Langle$ and $\Lbio$ are the smooth-regularization loss, angle loss and biomechanical constraints, separately.
+In addition, $L_{\mathrm{smooth}}$, $L_{\mathrm{angle}}$ and $L_{\mathrm{bio}}$ are the smooth-regularization loss, angle loss and biomechanical constraints, separately.
 Finally, each $\lambda$ denotes the influence weight of each loss term.
 Please refer to the appendix for more details.
 In what follows, we describe in detail our regularizers.

-\textbf{Holistic regularization.} In terms of reasonable regularization terms, to reduce the jittery results caused by the noisy 2D detected keypoints, we first introduce a smooth term to avoid jitter results for body and hand motion poses, which is defined as:
+\paragraph{Holistic regularization} To reduce the jitter on body and hand motion, caused by the noisy 2D detected keypoints, we employ a smoothness term defined as: